 Be a Mentor

-All mentoring programs include training and orientation, as well as continuing enrichment opportunities for mentors.
+All mentoring programs include program orientation & training, coaching, and continuing enrichment opportunities for mentors.

 During the summer, Northern Vermont AHEC provides intensive academic enrichment and career exploration programs.
 There are opportunities to mentor at week-long residential programs, and day programs.
 These are paid work and learning opportunities open to post-secondary health professions students in fields including nursing, medicine, social work, psychology, neuroscience, pharmacy, physical therapy, and mental health counseling.